Gig economy workers’ collective questions use of Aarogya Setu

 Urban Company (previously UrbanClap) too made it obligatory for its service providers, like plumbers, carpenters, electricians and disinfection workers to show customers their health status on the app to demonstrate that they are not a COVID-19 risk.
 Salauddin said that Ola plans to make app compulsory for its drivers while Uber was being more cautious since it is an American company.
 We have reached out to Ola for comment.

 As in the IFAT statement, Salauddin also said that some apps have said that they won’t pay the riders/deliver personnel without Aarogya Setu.
 He named Dunzo and Rapido.
-We have reached out to both companies for comment.
+Update June 12 10:24 pm: Dunzo declined to comment.
+We are awaiting a response from Rapido.

 “If the companies are so interested in Aarogya Setu, why haven’t the companies integrated Aarogya Setu within the company app?” he asked.
 However, as of now, it is not possible to integrate Aarogya Setu with another app.

-Note: ***Update (June 12 10:24 pm): Updated with response from Dunzo.
-Originally published on June 12 at 6:33 pm.